DiscontinuedUpdate: Brooks Caldera 3

 The Brooks Caldera is true to size.
 It provides a secure and snug fit in the heel and midfoot area.
 The forefoot has a medium fit and the toe box is spacious enough for the toes to wiggle.
 Available sizes are from 7 to 15 for men’s and 5 to 12 for the women’s version.

 The Caldera features the notable Brooks BioMoGo DNA cushioning that is specifically designed for a more responsive ride.
-The cushioning is just right, providing ample protection and comfort for daily training or trail running.
+It is also the same cushioning found in the latest Brooks Caldera 3 and it offers just the right amount of cushioning, providing ample protection and comfort for daily training or trail running.

 The Brooks Caldera features a double-layer mesh coverage that provides foot protection while maintaining the breathable coverage and flexibility.
 The overlays help in providing a secure yet comfortable lockdown.